Medical Billing and Coding Schools in Washington

 - Phone Number: 509-633-1753

-CMC treats more than 18,000 patients per year in rural Eastern Washington State.
-A few of its services include emergency care, long term care, surgical services, obstetrics, and radiology.
+With its new, 66,0000-square-foot facility near Grand Coulee Damn, CMC’s services include emergency care, long term care, surgical services, obstetrics, and radiology.
 Employee benefits at CMC include paid time off, tuition assistance, retirement and pension plans, medical, dental and vision coverage, and life insurance.

 Top Cities in Washington for Medical Billing and Coding Careers